The Landau--Lifshitz--Bloch equation on polytopal domains: Unique existence and finite element approximation: Solution to the -LLBE

 \section{Solution to the $\epsilon$-LLBE}

-In light of the numerical simulation done in Section~\ref{subsec:nonoptimal zero eps}, the theoretical rate of convergence shown in Theorem~\ref{the:err llb} is not optimal.
-This motivates us to consider a regularisation of the LLBE and investigate a numerical method to discretise the $\epsilon$-LLBE instead (as a proxy to the LLBE, at least theoretically).
+{The theoretical rate $O(\ell_h(h^\alpha+k))$ established in~\eqref{equ:err est} is not optimal in light of the numerical results from Simulation 1 in Section~\ref{sec:num sim}; see Figures~\ref{fig:order sim4} and~\ref{fig:order exp 1b k}.} This motivates us to consider a regularisation of the LLBE and to investigate a numerical method for discretising the $\epsilon$-LLBE, which serves as a theoretical proxy for the original LLBE.
 First, we need establish the existence of a solution to the regularised problem~\eqref{equ:LLB eps pro} and its uniqueness.
 In Section~\ref{sec:conver}, we then show convergence of $\bff{u}^\epsilon$ to $\bff{u}$.
 Throughout this section, let $T>0$ be a given number which can be arbitrarily large.